Class Teachers: Cameron Taylor, Sarah Chambers, Amber Bowrey

 The Science Programme of Study introduces the idea that all living things have certain characteristics that are essential to keep them alive and healthy.
 The Year 2 science curriculum will support pupils to become familiar with life processes that are common to all things.
 Pupils will use our local environment throughout the year to observe how different plants grow and understand the requirements of plants for germination, growth and survival as well as the processes of growth and reproduction.
 They will also be introduced to the basic needs of animals for growth and survival.
 Pupils will discuss the uses of everyday materials and discover the properties of materials that makes them suitable or unsuitable for particular purposes.

 Whenever practicable the foundation subjects – Religious Education, History, Art, Design and Technology, Geography, Computing, Music, Physical Education and SMSC (Spiritual Moral Social Cultural Education) are taught within the context of an overall theme.
-For example, our first topic, Higher, Faster, Stronger, looks at healthy eating and living, with a history focus on nursing looking at Florence Nightingale.
-To gain an overview of what is taught in Year 2 see our Curriculum Overview and our Skills Matrix below which outlines all the skills that will be developed throughout the year.
+For example, our topic, ‘What’s your superpower?’, investigates people who help us, plus healthy eating and lifestyles, whilst our history focus on the Olympics enables us to study Usain Bolt.